ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 Back then I was chosen,
 Now, I'm trapped and poisoned.
-After all, I've tried for one year, seems like eighty.
+After all, I've tried for one year, seems like always.
 Angel Michael, for The Throne, your white standard I've flown In Rouen's fiery dawn, I'll burn for Christ, alone.
 Heaven, your purpose is vast,